Male Breast Reduction – Gynaecomastia

 It can often take up to three months for the area to fully settle to its final appearance.

-Some pain and general discomfort is to be expected for a few days following the procedure but can be treated with pain medication as prescribed by your surgeon.
+Some pain and general discomfort are to be expected for a few days following the procedure but can be treated with pain medication as prescribed by your anaesthetist.

 Make An Appointment